mbolli/nfsen-ng/README.md

   * **-f**  Force overwriting database and start fresh

   * **Commands:**
-    * **import** Import existing nfdump data to nfsen-ng. *Note:* If you have existing nfcapd files, better do this overnight.
+    * **import** Import existing nfdump data to nfsen-ng. *Note:* If you have existing nfcapd files, better do this overnight or over a week-end.
     * **start** Start the daemon for continuous reading of new data
     * **stop** Stop the daemon
     * **status** Get the daemon's status